camatcode/ex_ftp/README.md

       }
  ```

+If the endpoint responds with **HTTP 200**, the user is considered authenticated.

+Additionally, if configured, ex_ftp can call out to a separate endpoint that performs bearer auth to check that a user
+is still considered valid.
 -------

 ### Authenticator: Webhook Auth

+> [!NOTE]
+> `password_hash` is the hash of the supplied password using the hashing algorithm dictated by the config.

 When `authenticator` is `ExFTP.Auth.WebhookAuth`, ex_ftp call out to an HTTP endpoint that accepts
 two query parameters: `username` and `password_hash`.

-If the endpoint responds with **HTTP 200**, the user is considered authenticated.

-Additionally, if configured, ex_ftp can call out to a separate endpoint that performs webhook auth to check that a user
-is still considered valid.

-> [!NOTE]
-> `password_hash` is the hash of the supplied password using the hashing algorithm dictated by the config.

 ```elixir
      config :ex_ftp,